Estimate your 1RM for bench, squat and deadlift using Epley and Brzycki formulas. Get exact training percentages for every goal | Calculator4U

 Estimate your one-rep max for weightlifting.

 The One Rep Max (1RM) Calculator is an essential tool for strength athletes, personal trainers, and fitness enthusiasts who want to design effective, percentage-based training programs.
 Your 1RM represents the maximum weight you can lift for a single repetition with proper form—the ultimate measure of absolute strength.
+A one rep max calculator estimates this maximum weight without the injury risk of actually attempting a true maximum lift.

 Sports scientists have developed several validated formulas for estimating one-rep max.
 Each has slightly different assumptions: